 That proclamation makes even more sense when we consider that indigenous knowledge has been used for at least a hundred thousand years to build better in the first place.
 This month's photo may look idyllic, but the landscape was sculpted this way for practical reasons hundreds of years ago by the indigenous people of northwestern Vietnam.
 It has supported sustainable agriculture ever since.
 It is ironic that as stock markets were stimulated to record highs last year by the likes of five-nanometer microchips, the rest of us focused on the race to get the global population vaccinated because we treat nature unsustainably.

 The world is slowly catching up with the Rio Earth Summit.
 (Or, perhaps like post-Brexit trade negotiators, is learning how to copy and paste policy documents from the 1990s.)
 There was good and bad news last month.
 In the United States, Deb Haaland was nominated to be the first indigenous Secretary of the Interior — a position that oversees public federal land.
 In Chile, it was decided to include indigenous representation in the drafting of a new constitution.
 And in Australia, the Rio Tinto mining company was ordered to build back indigenous land at the Juukan Gorge caves that it had previously destroyed for iron ore extraction.
 But less than a week ago, indigenous environmental activists Félix Vásquez and Adán Mejía were murdered in Honduras.

 We often demand to see strong evidence that an approach to a problem is working before we are ready to adopt it broadly.
-In the case of building back indigenous, that evidence is here already.If you enjoyed reading this opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+In the case of building back indigenous, that evidence is here already.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!